 - other government departments produce similar statistics, either for a particular country or region only for expenditure; we work with producers of similar statistics to ensure methods are harmonised

-- there is usually a lag of 9 months, with some cases having a longer lag in the source data used to apportion UK revenue to countries and regions; however, these are usually instances where the source data provides stable country and region proportions over time
+- there is usually a lag of 14 months or longer, particularly in some of the source data used to apportion UK revenue to countries and regions; however, these are typically instances where the source data provides stable country and region proportions over time

 - these statistics do not reflect the full administrative arrangements of tax collection and government expenditure, and they are estimated using the “who pays” and “who benefits” concepts; different concepts can be used to estimate public sector revenue and expenditure for the countries and regions of the UK (for example, the workplace-based concept, which allocates revenue based on workplace locations rather than residential locations); alternative measurements can provide additional information or different views

 We continually look to improve our data sources and methods for both the UK and country and regional public sector finances statistics.
 At the UK level, we have previously published an annual article, Looking ahead – developments in public sector finance statistics, which provides users with a short- to long-term overview of the main developments to the PSF.
 These developments are then reflected in the country and regional public sector finances.
-However, due to the coronavirus (COVID-19) pandemic, from the March 2020 PSF publication, a monthly Recent and upcoming changes to public sector finance statistics article has been included in each monthly PSF publication, which reviews the UK government and Bank of England policies and schemes to support the economy and individuals affected by the pandemic, and assesses their impact on the PSF.
+However, due to the coronavirus (COVID-19) pandemic, from the March 2020 PSF publication, a monthly Recent and upcoming changes to public sector finance statistics article has been included in each monthly PSF publication.
+This article updates users on ongoing short-term work as well as the immediate impact of new policies or events on the public sector finances.

 At the country and regional level, we look for ways of improving methods to apportion UK revenue and expenditure to the countries and regions of the UK.
 For example, in earlier publications, we have made improvements to the methods used for Air Passenger Duty and Landfill Tax – these improvements better reflect the nuances of the tax base.
 We make these improvements in consultation with the main stakeholders and producers of similar statistics.
 Beyond data sources and methods, we regularly review our business processes to ensure they continue to remain robust and efficient.